mehulagg/gitlab/doc/ci/yaml/README.md

 The final `when: always` rule lets all other pipeline types run, **including** merge request pipelines.

-Be careful not to use a configuration where the rules can match both branch pipelines and merge request pipelines.
+Be careful not to have rules that match both branch pipelines and merge request pipelines.
 Similar to `rules` defined in jobs, this can cause [duplicate pipelines](#prevent-duplicate-pipelines).